romcal/romcal/README.md

 *If you have any suggestions for improvement, feel free to contribute to this exciting project!*

 ## Acknowledgements
 The development of romcal is inspired by the work of Kenneth G, Bath who wrote a [General Roman Calendar](http://www.romcal.net) in the C language.
-However, this module *is not* a port of the C program and *does not use* any of the C code in that program.
+This module *is not* a port of the C program and *does not use* any of the C code in that program.
+This module is written from scratch with the aim of provide similar output as the original C program while providing queries to filter date results.

 ## License
 romcal is freely distributable under the terms of the [MIT license](LICENSE).